 There are several options for getting there; you can hike-in with all of your gear, you can hike-in and hire a mule to carry your gear for you, or you can take a helicopter ride.

 If you hire a mule to carry your gear, you must make the reservation at least one week prior to your arrival.
-They can carry a maximum of 4 bags and/or 130 lbs.
+They can carry a maximum of 4 bags with a maximum weight of 32 lbs per bag.
 Check the Havasupai page for reservation details.

-The Havasu campsites are also offered on a first come, first served basis.
-When we visited in March of 2017 we arrived to the campsite around 3:00pm and there were plenty of private campsites right on the river available for the taking.
+The Havasu Falls campsites are also offered on a first come, first served basis.
+When we visited Havasu Falls we arrived to the campsite around 3:00pm and there were plenty of private campsites right on the river available for the taking.
 We’ve heard that in peak season the campsite can be so full that people pitch tents in the middle of the trail so plan on arriving early to secure a spot.

 If you want to visit the falls but aren’t interested in camping, there is a lodge in the Supai village that is available for booking.
 Check the Havasupai page for reservation details and keep in mind that you will be 2 miles away from Havasu Falls so be prepared to walk a lot.

-When you arrive to the trailhead you will find a few overflowing port-o-potties and several nicer compost toilets.
+When you arrive at the trailhead you will find a few overflowing port-o-potties and several nicer compost toilets.
 There are no toilets along the trail to camp so plan accordingly.

 There are many clean compost toilets conveniently located throughout the Havasu campground.
-They are well stocked with toilet paper so no need to bring your own.
+They are well-stocked with toilet paper so no need to bring your own to Havasu Falls.

-One natural spring provides water for the entire camp.
+One natural spring provides water for the entire Havasu Falls campground.
 It is always flowing and is very conveniently located.
 Pretty much every campsite is less than a 15 minute walk from it.
 If you would like to reduce the number of trips to and from the spring, purchase a collapsible water cube for cooking and washing dishes.

 What to Pack for Havasu Falls

-The backpack that you choose for your Havasu Falls adventure will either make your 10-mile hike in and out vaguely tolerable or totally horrifying.
+The backpack that you choose for your Havasu Falls trip will either make your 10-mile hike in and out vaguely tolerable or totally horrifying.
 So choose wisely.

-A few things to consider when picking a pack:
+A few things to consider when choosing a backpack for Havasu Falls:

 - Is the harness adjustable?
 If you’re really tall or really short this will make a big difference in comfort.